RajSamaiya/BSTVisualizer/README.md

 	* [Deleting Element from BST](#deleting-element-from-binary-search-tree)

 ## Introduction
-- Hey there, welcome to **BST Visualization** repository.
-In this repository you see how operations in **Binary Search Tree** Data Structure like "Delete" and "Add" actually works and how BST is construct in visually.
+- Hello and welcome to the **BST Visualization** repository.
+Here, you can explore how operations on the Binary Search Tree (BST) data structure, such as "Delete" and "Add," are actually executed.
+You can also visualize the construction process of a BST.
-- Currently this program accept only Integer inputs.
+- Please note that the program currently only accepts integer inputs.
+We greatly appreciate any suggestions you might have.
+If you have any ideas or feedback, feel free to create an issue to share them with us.
+Your input is valuable and will help us improve the repository's functionality and content.
-- **"Suggestions are welcome"**, put your suggestions in issue.
+- Thank you for your interest, and we look forward to your contributions and suggestions!

 ## Prerequisite
 -   For run **BST Vitalization** in you system you want to install some softwares.